Frequently Asked Questions (FAQ), Tricks, Tips Dynafit Tourlite Tech (TLT), Comfort, Vertical, Radical ST10, FT12

 I noticed the gap between the heel of my boot and the binding heel unit, is this important?

 YES!
 Other than Beast and later version Radical, Dynafit bindings are sold with a small plastic feeler gauge “shim” to check this space.
 With the Tourlite/TLT/Speed/Race binding heel prior to the 2010/2011 model this is supposed to be 4 mm, and the Comfort/Vertical/ST/FT setting is 6 mm before 2009/2010 and 5.5 mm after.
 (If you lack a gauge for 5.5 mm, use three nickle coins).
-After 2009/2010 sales season all Dynafit Radical and Vertical series bindings will used 5.5 mm gap, and Dynafit says the Race models will use that as well.
+After 2009/2010 sales season all Dynafit Radical and Vertical series bindings used 5.5 mm gap, and The race models generally use that as well.

-The Radical binding that does NOT require a tech gap has a “forward pressure” spring underneath the heel unit.
+Some later Radical bindings (e.g., Radical 2.0) have a “forward pressure” spring underneath the heel unit.
 Check this blog post for how to spot.

 If you set this gap too wide the heel pins may pull out of your boot while you’re skiing, and the binding will have lower release values than those indicated by the numbers on the binding.
 Too small a space may cause prerelease or dangerous jamming when the ski flexes and the heel of the boot compresses against the binding heel.
 Setting this space is tricky.
 The TLT binding heel has a small bump on it, below the pins.
 You must rest the feeler gauge above this bump, otherwise you’ll end up with too much space.
 Recheck this periodically.
 Note the shim/feeler has come in different colors over the years.
 For extensive details about setting this gap, see this article about the Dynafit “tech gap.”